 In January 2007, we entered into a new unsecured \$100 million revolving credit agreement (the "Agreement") which expires on January 19, 2012.
 We have a one time option, which can be exercised at any time, subject to bank approval, to increase the amount by \$50 million for a total commitment of \$150 million.
 The Agreement provides for interest at our option, at the Eurodollar rate plus .75% to 1.125%, or the prime rate plus zero to .125%.
 A fee of .15% to .225% is paid on the unused portion of the commitment.
 The margins over the Eurodollar, prime rate and commitment fee are based upon our debt to total capital ratio as defined by the Agreement.
-As of January 19, 2007, the applicable margin over the Eurodollar rate was .75%, the prime rate was zero, and the commitment fee was .15%
+As of December 31, 2007, the applicable margin over the Eurodollar rate was .75%, the margin over the prime rate was zero, and the commitment fee was .15%.

-At December 31, 2006, we had \$13.6 million of outstanding borrowings under our then existing revolving credit agreement and \$18.9 million of outstanding letters of credit.
-After giving effect to the increased borrowing capacity in the Agreement entered into in January of 2007, we had \$67.5 million of available borrowing capacity, net of the outstanding borrowings and letters of credit outstanding as of December 31, 2006.
+At December 31, 2007, we had \$16.8 million of outstanding borrowings and \$25.2 million of letters of credit outstanding under our revolving credit agreement.
+We had \$58.0 million of available borrowing capacity, net of the outstanding borrowings and letters of credit outstanding as of December 31, 2007.
 There are no compensating balance requirements.
 The Agreement contains a provision whereby the commitments will be reduced by 50% of the proceeds generated from any new equity offering.
-The average amounts outstanding under our revolving credit agreement were \$11.9 million in 2006, \$12.0 million in 2005, and \$26.4 million in 2004 with corresponding effective interest rates, including commitment fees and interest rate swap expense, of 7.9% in 2006, 9.0% in 2005, and 7.0% in 2004.
+The average amounts outstanding under our revolving credit agreement were \$11.3 million in 2007, \$11.9 million in 2006, and \$12.0 million in 2005 with corresponding effective interest rates, including commitment fees and interest rate swap expense, of 7.1% in 2007, 7.9% in 2006, and 9.0% in 2005.
 The carrying value of the amounts borrowed approximates fair market value.

-Covenants relating to the revolving credit facility require the maintenance of a minimum tangible net worth and specified financial ratios, limit our ability to incur additional debt, limit the aggregate amount of mortgage receivables and limit our ability to increase dividends in excess of 95% of cash available for distribution, unless additional distributions are required to comply with the applicable section of the Internal Revenue Code and related regulations governing real estate investment trusts.
-We are in compliance with all their covenants at December 31, 2006.
+Covenants relating to the Agreement require the maintenance of a minimum tangible net worth and specified financial ratios, limit our ability to incur additional debt, limit the aggregate amount of mortgage receivables and limit our ability to increase dividends in excess of 95% of cash available for distribution, unless additional distributions are required to comply with the applicable section of the Internal Revenue Code and related regulations governing real estate investment trusts.
+We are in compliance with all of the covenants at December 31, 2007.

-We have two mortgages, which are non-recourse to us, included on our consolidated balance sheet as of December 31, 2006, with a combined outstanding balance of \$12.7 million.
+We have two mortgages and one construction loan, which are non-recourse to us, included on our consolidated balance sheet as of December 31, 2007, with a combined outstanding balance of \$19.8 million.
 Both mortgages carry an interest rate of 8.3% and both have maturity dates in 2010.
-The mortgages are secured by the real property of the buildings as well as property leases and rents.
-These two mortgages have a combined fair value of approximately \$13.7 million as of December 31, 2006.
-Changes in market rates on our fixed rate debt impacts the fair value of debt, but it has no impact on interest incurred or cash flow.
+The construction loan carries an interest rate as of December 31, 2007 of LIBOR plus 2.60% or 7.2% and has a maturity date in 2008.
+The mortgages are secured by the buildings as well as property leases and rents.
+These two mortgages plus the construction loan have a combined fair value of approximately \$20.6 million as of December 31, 2007.

-The following table summarizes our outstanding mortgages at December 31, 2006 (amounts in thousands):
+The following table summarizes our outstanding mortgages and construction loan at December 31, 2007 (amounts in thousands):

+Out tstanding

+В Balance Interest Maturity

-Facility Name / Secured by Outstanding Balance (in thousands) Interest Rate Maturity Date Medical Center of Western Connecticut \$ 3,849 8.3% 2010 Summerlin Hospital MOB II 8,888 8.3% 2010 Total \$ 12,737
+Facility Name / Secured by (in t housands) Rate Date

+Medical Center of Western Connecticut \$ 3,717 8.3% 2010

+Palmdale Medical Plaza 7,413 7.2% 2008

+Summerlin Hospital MOB II 8,687 8.3% 2010

+Total \$ 19,817

-As of December 31, 2006, our aggregate consolidated scheduled debt repayments (including mortgages) are as follows (amounts in thousands):
+As of December 31, 2007, our aggregate consolidated scheduled debt repayments (including mortgages and construction loan) are as follows (amounts in thousands):

-2007 \$ 332

-2008 Ψ 361
+2008 \$ 7,774

-2009 394
+2009 393

-2010 1 11,650
+2010 11,650

 2011

-Later(a) 13,600
+2012(a) 16,800

+Later

-Total \$2 26,337
+Total \$36,617